 The local utility and its customers risk losing a sustainable source of green power promised by the power purchase agreement.

 The POTB’s community digester was initially built in 2003 to address the manure management needs of Tillamook County’s dairy industry.
 The facility was closed in 2017 for financial reasons and has remained idle since.
 For the first time since the facility was shuttered, all permits and agreements are in place for operations to resume.
 The Port entered into a third-party operator agreement with Tillamook Biogas, LLC in June 2018.
-DEQ modified the POTB permit in October 2018 to accept type 3 feedstocks, from which revenue makes the operation commercially viable.
+DEQ modified the POTB permit in October 2018 to accept type 3 feedstocks, revenue from which makes the operation commercially viable.
 Manure agreements have been negotiated with participating dairy farms, manure hauling contracts are in place, and feedstock agreements have been secured.
-The power purchase agreement was the final hurdle to clear before beginning operations and it was fully executed with the local utility, Tillamook PUD, in December 2018.
+The power purchase agreement was the final critical component before beginning operations and it was fully executed with the local utility, Tillamook PUD, in December 2018.
 These agreements are at risk should this facility not become operational.

 While the details of these agreements are proprietary, feedstock agreements are subject to non-performance clauses.
 One agreement provides for the facility to accept seafood processing waste beginning April 1, 2019.
 Seafood processing is seasonal in nature and missing this window of opportunity will place this feedstock agreement at risk.
 As stated earlier, the commercial viability of the operations is tied to the addition of type 3 feedstocks.
 Putting these feedstock agreements at risk places the entire project at risk.

-As previously stated, the current standard is applied inconsistently between similar operations.
+As previously stated, the current rules treat similar operations differently.
 The standard is not economically viable for permittees processing manure to comply with, while at the same time, the current rule does not result in environmental benefit.
 This was not DEQ’s intent when it originally proposed the rule.

-The proposed temporary rule amendment would limit legal uncertainty related to the petition for reconsideration, without applying a standard to the permittee that is not operationally obtainable.
 The proposed rule amendment will allow for the safe and effective management of liquid digestate from manure digesters, regulate all manure digesters equally regardless of location, and allow the POTB and other anaerobic digesters to be commercially viable while providing environmental benefits.

 The legal certainty the temporary rule amendment provides will allow for the POTB’s anaerobic digester to resume operations.
 This will enable the facility to begin receiving manure and additional organic wastes, providing pathogen reduction and methane capture benefits, and increasing biogas production, creating renewable energy while protecting the environment.
 Without this temporary rule amendment, the POTB digester will remain idle, putting the operator, Tillamook Biogas, LLC, at risk of non-performance under contract agreements with the POTB, the Tillamook County Creamery Association, participating dairy farmers, Tillamook PUD, seafood processors and other type 3 feedstock providers.

-The proposed temporary rule amendment as presented for your consideration would:
+The proposed temporary rule amendment as presented for the Commission’s consideration would:

 Eliminate the inconsistent application of the pathogen reduction rule, regulating all facilities that digest manure equally, regardless of location;